WangZhuning/Cooling-power-of-a-solid-plane-emitter/README.md

 The file “AW1976.mat” includes atmospheric transmittance data based on the US 1976 standard.

-Detailed references can be found in
+Detailed references can be found in References.

 Wang Z, Pian S, Zhang Y, et al. Fundamental concepts, design rules and potentials in radiative cooling[J].
 Reports on Progress in Physics, 2025, 88(4): 045901.